aatifsohel/100-days-of-code/round-2-log.md

 ### R2D12 - Mar 12, 2023
 Today, I learnt about JavaScript dates, operations with dates, internationalization with numbers and dates.
 Implemented internationalization (Intl) number and date system in the Bankist App(project).
 Locale and options with `.DateTimeFormate()` & `.NumberFormat()`.
 Today, I studied JS whole day.

+### R2D13 - Mar 13, 2023
+Today, I learnt about javscript timers - `setTimeout()` and `setInterval()`.
+Implemented countdown timer functionality in the bankist app.
+Today, I coded for 2 hours.
+Started learning about advanced dom in the javascript.